grumpyjames/birding-almanac/features/a-200-bird-year/part-13-a-ring-quest.md

 it gets a lot better".

-A Red Kite sheltering on the edge of the wood provides a further distraction, and the general mood improves.
+A Red Kite sheltering on the edge of the wood provides a further distraction and the general mood improves.
 On the exit of the woods, we start to climb Pitstone Hill.
 It's here that the landscape starts to open up a bit, and my radar tells me this isn't the last place we might find an Ouzel.
-I blitz up to the top of the hill to obtain the best view, and to the North, sitting on a fence, is a blob of roughly the right size and colour.
+I blitz up to the top of the hill to obtain the best view and, to the North, sitting on a fence, is a blob of roughly the right size and colour.
 Probably just a Blackbird.
 Nope; there's that patch of white on the chest; my first ever Ring Ouzel.
-Woo.
+Woohoo.
 AB2 catches up; the bird obliges her with a decent view as well.

 We're now back into solid walk territory - we might as well get to the end of the trail at the top of Ivinghoe beacon.
 I push my luck by taking the steep descent down the North side.
-More complaints ensue.
+Further complaints ensue.

 <figure class="figure">
   <img